wdi-sg/rails-national-parks-xavgekjus/readme.md

   * Add controllers, actions, and views where appropriate
   * Add functionality for each controller action
   * Test as needed

-## Styling

-* Style the pages.
-Play around with adding a navigation bar or carousels.
-* If using Bootstrap, use the [Bootstrap form helper](https://github.com/bootstrap-ruby/rails-bootstrap-forms).
-Makes Bootstrap forms easily.

 ## Bonuses